id-21/huffman-coding/README.md

 # huffman-coding
-To run the program, open up the terminal in the folder conatining the file and type:
+To run the program, open up the terminal in the folder containing the file and type:
 'g++ huffmanEncoding.cpp'

 On the prompt, enter the text you wish to encode.
 The program can read whitespaces